aws-samples/amazon-aurora-labs-for-mysql/docs/global/biapp/index.md

 !!! note
     If these values are not present, you may not have selected the correct region, or the lab environment was not initialized with the Global Database feature enabled.
 If you are participating in an organized event (e.g. workshop), please reach out to a lab assistant for help.

 Next, also in the **primary region**, open the <a href="https://console.aws.amazon.com/secretsmanager/home#/listSecrets" target="_blank">AWS Secrets Manager service console</a>.
-Click on the secret named starting with `secretClusterMasterUser-`.
+Click on the secret named starting with `secretClusterAdminUser-`.

 !!! warning "Region Check"
     Ensure you are still working in the **primary region**, especially if you are following the links above to open the service console at the right screen.